OCD AND ANXIETY

 Upon admission, you will meet members of your treatment team for a comprehensive evaluation to assess the history and severity of your addiction and related psychosocial factors.
 This information will help us build your care plan, which will be designed specifically for you.

-Dana Marlowe, MD, is medical director of the Herrington Recovery Center at Rogers–Oconomowoc and specializes in addiction treatment.
-Dr. Marlowe graduated from DePaul University in Chicago with ...
+Dana Marlowe, MD, is medical director of the Herrington Center for Addiction Recovery Adult Residential Care at Rogers Behavioral Health in Oconomowoc and specializes in addiction treatment.
+Dr. ...

-Upton Thomas, MD, is a board certified psychiatrist who treats patients at the Herrington Recovery Center and in the FOCUS Adult Residential program at Rogers Memorial Hospital–Oconomowoc. ...
+Upton Thomas, MD, is a board certified psychiatrist who treats patients at the Herrington Center for Addiction Recovery Adult Residential Care and in the Focus Depression Recovery adult ...

-Chad Wetterneck, PhD, is a licensed clinical psychologist who specializes in using cognitive behavioral therapy (CBT) in the treatment of anxiety and posttraumatic stress disorder (PTSD), with ...
+Chad Wetterneck, PhD, is a licensed clinical psychologist who specializes in using cognitive behavioral therapy (CBT) in the treatment of anxiety and trauma (posttraumatic stress disorder) focused ...

 Back to top

-Located at the eastern edge of Rogers' 50-acre home campus in Oconomowoc, Wisconsin, on the tranquil shores of Upper Nashotah Lake, this 20-bed facility provides a private, therapeutic and serene environment for addiction treatment.
+Located on our Oconomowoc, Wisconsin, campus on the tranquil shores of Upper Nashotah Lake, our 20-bed facility at this campus provides a private, therapeutic and serene environment for addiction treatment.
 The facility meets certification for Leadership in Energy and Environmental Design (LEED) standards, and features:

-An indoor and outdoor ropes and challenge course, gymnasium, art studio, hiking trails and open outdoor spaces complement the Herrington Recovery Center's environmentally friendly facility.
+An indoor and outdoor ropes and challenge course, gymnasium, art studio, hiking trails and open outdoor spaces complement the environmentally friendly facility.

 CLICK ON THE IMAGES TO VIEW LARGER.